laiyuenyuan/laiyuenyuan/README.md

 - 👋 Hi, I’m @laiyuenyuan
-- 👀 I’m interested in National University of Singpaore
+- 👀 I’m a crypto investment analyst trading shitcoins
-- 🌱 I’m currently learning Finance and business economics.
+- 🌱 I’m also a founder of an NFT collection called Cosmic Crypto Crusade.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to raise funds for crypto public goods
 - 📫 How to reach me on LinkedIn @LaiYuen

 <!---